Case study · UX leadership · Design systems · Cross-functional

 My role

-I embedded myself in developer channels and planning sessions — not to insert design opinions, but to listen.
+I embedded myself in developer channels and planning sessions.
+Not to insert design opinions.
+To listen.
 That earned enough trust to start proposing changes.
 I advocated for structured focus areas within the design team and took on Operations and Tooling myself, where my frontend knowledge gave me credibility to bridge the gap between design workflow and engineering reality.
 My scope expanded from that focus area to leading the entire UX team.

 That's not a typical path to design leadership.
 But it's the one that made the work that followed possible.